Spirituality & Human Rights Together

-MCC Toronto buys its first church building at 2029 Gerrard Street East becoming Canada’s first LGBTQ2+ organization to own property.
+MCC Toronto buys its first church building at 2029 Gerrard Street East becoming Canada’s first 2SLGBTQ+ organization to own property.

 MCC Toronto fights for a new Employment Standards Act that incorporates sexual orientation into the Ontario Human Rights Code.

-The first MCC Toronto Christmas Eve Service at Roy Thomson Hall, an annual tradition that continues to this day.
+The first MCC Toronto Christmas Eve Service at Roy Thomson Hall, an annual tradition that continued until 2019.